It’s 30 colorful pages of book recommendations and dazzling travel photos:

 But fate isn’t finished with her yet.
 On the day she returns to the hotel, it’s assaulted on two fronts: by a deadly blizzard and by hundreds of high school students at a statewide music festival.

-This book is kind of nuts — in an endearing, page-turning way.
+This book is kind of kooky — in a charming, page-turning way.
 It delivers unexpected depths of emotion as author Kate Racculia twists the beloved tropes of locked room mysteries, musical theater, and horror films to her whims.

 The ensemble cast of characters is endearing, and the action moves toward its very satisfactory ending with a steady ratcheting up of the tension.
 There are melodramatic twists!
 Big reveals!
 Emotional reconciliations!
 And maybe a ghost or two, as well as insider details that are sure to please any music or theater nerd.